syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Add Footer to a Slide in PowerPoint

-Essential Presentation library facilitates adding [Footer](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IHeadersFooters.html#Syncfusion_Presentation_IHeadersFooters_Footer) in a slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding [Footer](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IHeadersFooters.html#Syncfusion_Presentation_IHeadersFooters_Footer) in a slide of the PowerPoint Presentation.
 Footers are useful in providing quick information about your document or data.

 The following code example demonstrates how to add a footer to the presentation.